 - vii) Competitors and officials must leave the designated competition area when not competing or officiating.
-The competition area may be defined as the section of the beach encompassed by a line or fence, or a direct line to the water from the extreme ends of a line or fence or other designated areas as specified by the referee. - viii) Judges' order-of-finish decisions are not subject to protest or appeal. - ix) Luck of prevailing conditions: No protest or appeal will be entertained when an incident is caused by the conditions of the surf.
+The competition area may be defined as the section of the beach encompassed by a line or fence, or a direct line to the water from the extreme ends of a line or fence or other designated areas as specified by the referee. - viii) Judges' order-of-finish decisions are not subject to protest or appeal. - ix) Start decisions by the starter or referee (or referee's designate) are not subject to protest or appeal. - x) Luck of prevailing conditions: No protest or appeal will be entertained when an incident is caused by the conditions of the surf.